datarootsio/ml-skeleton-py/HOWTO.md

 ## Best practices for development

-- Make sure that `make test` runs properly.
+- Make sure that `make test` and/or `docker-compose up test` runs properly.
+- In need for a Notebook?
+Use the docker image: `docker-compose up jupyter`.
 - Commit often, perfect later.
 - Integrate `make test` with your CI pipeline.
 - Capture `stdout` when deployed.
-- In need for a Notebook?
-Use the docker image.

 ## Project configuration